Professional skills in a resume: examples of skills and knowledge. Examples of professional skills and abilities in a resume

 • Knowledge of taxation, currency legislation, Tax and Civil Code, RAS, IFRS, INCOTERMS 2000.

-• Knowledge of PC (Office, 1C 7.7, 8.2, 8.3).
+• PC knowledge (Office, 1C 7.7, 8.2, 8.3).

-• Checking the health of goods.
+• Checking the serviceability of goods.

 • Reception and display of goods.